 Current offers and deals

-What are frequent flyer points?
+How can I earn frequent flyer points?

 Frequent Flyer Credit Card Comparison

-Frequent flyer pros and cons
+Frequent flyer point pros and cons

 - You can skip queues and sit in the best seats.
 You can use your frequent flyer points for seat upgrades, securing yourself a spot in comfortable airport lounges, skip the check-in queue, obtain priority boarding, and nab free excess baggage.